pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT17/README.md

 The growing reliance on battery-powered devices, particularly in IoT-based applications, has raised concerns about battery health, performance, and efficient management.
 Traditional battery monitoring systems lack real-time tracking, remote access, and automated management features.
 This leads to issues such as overcharging, undercharging, and inefficient energy consumption, reducing the lifespan and reliability of batteries.

-The proposed IoT-Based Battery Surveillance and Management System aims to address these challenges by providing:
-- Real-time monitoring of battery health.
-- Remote management via a web or mobile interface.
-- Enhanced performance and longevity of IoT device power sources.

 ---

 ### Hardware Requirements